mikebell/mikebell.io/content/cv.md

 ### About me

 Platform Engineer that focuses on improving efficiency for others while simplifying processes and developing new ones.
-Before moving into this role I spent 10 years building and supporting Drupal (PHP) applications, my experience in developing these has allowed me to have a greater understanding of the requirements for a Platform Engineer/DevOps/SRE role.
+Before moving into this role I spent 10 years building and supporting Drupal (PHP) applications, my experience in developing these has given me a greater understanding of the requirements for a Platform Engineer/DevOps/SRE role.

-Experience of working remotely, taking responsibility of my own time management and able to work with teams based anywhere in the world.
-As part of my role at Convivio I regularly ran stand-ups and meetings both internally and with clients.
+I've been remote working for over 5 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
+As part of my role at Convivio I regularly ran stand-ups, meetings, restropectives and workshops.

-Outside of work I maintain my own ProxMox server in my garage where it runs Kubernetes and home automation software/various lab exercises.
-When not working I love to build Lego, design and build custom keyboards, cook and play with my 2 cats.
+Outside of work I maintain my own ProxMox server in my garage where it runs Kubernetes/Docker and home automation software.
+When not working I love to build Lego, design and build custom keyboards, cook and play with my cat.

 ### Employment History